 Before I completed my Masters, I had no interest in writing creative nonfiction.
-It looked complicated and far too journalistic for my writing talents.
+The nonfiction subgenre looked complicated and far too journalistic for my writing talents.

-It came as a surprise then to learn that some of my personal writing projects already experimented within this form.
+It came as a surprise then to learn that some of my creative writing had already experimented with this form.

 Creative nonfiction is more than literary journalism